 The Curtain Wall style refers to mid-20th Century buildings that use a prefabricated exterior wall sheathing system of glass and aluminium hung to their frames.
-The curtain wall, by definition is a non loadbearing enclosure, comes in a wide range of systems because it can be made of virtually any combination of non-structural materials that meet insulation, wind-load and aesthetic requirements.
+The curtain wall, by definition is a non loadbearing enclosure, comes in a wide range of systems that it can be made of virtually any combination of non-structural materials that meet insulation, wind-load and aesthetic requirements.
 In this case however Curtain Wall style refers to buildings which utilized a glass and panel system for a majority of the exterior facade.

 The use of such technology dates back to the 1909 Boley Building in Kansas City, which is credited as the first building to use an all glass exterior wall system.
 However, it was not until post-WWII when advancements in building technology allowed these systems to become widespread.

 The first major example of the style was the Equitable Savings & Loan Building in Portland, Oregon executed by architect Pietro Bellushi in 1948.
 As the world’s first fully enclosed air-conditioned building, this sleek 12-story structure quickly set the pattern for many post-war skyscrapers and small scale office buildings.